Count the Cost and Be Valiant

 Then Jesus draws two very sharp illustrations.
 Does a man begin to build a tower before determining whether he can finish it?
 Does a king go into battle before deciding if he can win it?
 And do we not mock people who do such foolish things?
 In other words, there is a cost to such endeavors, and you must decide ahead of time whether or not you are willing to pay the price.
 And following Jesus is such an endeavor.
 It is costly; indeed, it will cost you everything you have.
 That is why Jesus ends with this, “So therefore, any one of you who does not renounce all that he has cannot be my disciple.”

 We must not domesticate Jesus.
 Aslan is not a tame lion.
 I am wondering if God is about to bring the church in America to her knees.
 We are surrounded by Canaanites, Hittites, and Amorites, all around, and they are demanding that we bow the knee to Baal, and are calling us “haters” when we don’t.
-A man can only fight for a valiant general.
+A man will only fight for a valiant general.
 Praise the Lord we have such a general.
 Will we be such soldiers?
 If so, know the cost.